brandonocasey/habitat/README.md

-# Alpha Release
+# Beta Release
+Everything has passed smoke testing, their are a few existing plugins that work.

+Things to Note before using this:
-Everything has passed smoke testing, and their are some existing plugins that work.
-There is still a lot to do and a lot that can change, so I would not recommend using this until we have a proper beta release
+* There is still a lot to do and a lot that can change in the plugin api
+* The code is somewhat stable at this point and I am fixing issues as they come up
+* Some of the unit tests fail due to recent changes, they will be fixed

 # TODO
 * Finish/Update unit tests